lumber1ghauri/firebase-converion-to-supabase/README.md

 # Sellaya LBA-02 - Looks by Anum Booking System

-A modern, AI-powered booking and quote system for makeup artist services, built with Next.js 15, Firebase, and Stripe.
+A modern, AI-powered booking and quote system for makeup artist services, built with Next.js 15, Prisma, and Stripe.

 ## 🚀 Quick Start (Local Development)

-**Want to get running in 5 minutes?** See [SETUP-QUICK-START.md](./SETUP-QUICK-START.md)
+**New to this project?** See [FIREBASE-REMOVAL-COMPLETE.md](./FIREBASE-REMOVAL-COMPLETE.md)

 ### Prerequisites
 - Node.js 18 or higher
-- Firebase project (already configured)
-- Stripe account
-- Resend account (for emails)
+- PostgreSQL (optional - can use SQLite)

 ### Installation